 A: The family decides whether to inter the ashes at a cemetery, scatter the ashes at a favorite location, or keep the ashes.

 Q: Can I pre-plan my cremation service?

 A: Yes.
 Pre-planning is recommended to ensure that your wishes are known and documented.
 Pre-paying is not necessary, but doing so will guarantee that the appropriate funds are secured for final expenses.
-At Askins Cremation Funeral Services, your pre-paid funds are deposited into a state-wide trust fund so that you can be sure your account is protected.
+At Askins Cremation Funeral Services, your pre-paid funds are deposited into a third-party account so that you can be sure your account is protected.